 THE STUDENT WILL learn to assess historical materials—their relevance to a given interpretive problem, their reliability, and their importance—and to weigh the evidence and interpretations presented in historical scholarship.
 Students will develop the skills necessary to arrive at conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in essay format.

 Length: 2 quarters The purpose of the AP course in Human Geography is to introduce students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
 Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their science and practice.
 By the end of the course, students should be able to: Use and think about maps and spatial data; Understand and interpret the implications of associations among phenomena in places; Recognize and interpret at different scales the relationships among patterns and processes; Define regions and evaluate the regionalization process; and Characterize and analyze changing interconnections among places.

 Open to Grades: 11, 12

 A well-designed AP course in U.S. Government & Politics will give students an analytical perspective on government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. politics.
-Topics include: Constitutional underpinnings of U.S. government; Political beliefs and behaviors; Political parties, interest groups, and mass media; Institutions of national government; Public policy; and Civil rights and civil liberties.
-Taught only as part 1 of a 2 semester sequence.
+Topics include Constitutional underpinnings of U.S. government; Political beliefs and behaviors; Political parties, interest groups, and mass media; Institutions of the national government; Public policy; and Civil rights and civil liberties.
+Taught only as part 1 of a 2-semester sequence.